-A 5S System is a low cost system that will clean and organize your workplace.
+A 5S System is a low-cost system that will clean and organize your workplace.
 It will increase productivity and raise employee morale.
-This article that will give you some basic information on how to implement a 5S system in your workplace.
+This article that will give you some basic information on how to set up a 5S system in your workplace.

 One of the keys to the success of a 5S system is to have the full support of the management of your company.
-While a 5S system is low cost to implement, it will require changes to the work habits of employees and needs the support and reinforcement of management.
+While a 5S system is low-cost to set up, it will require changes to the work habits of employees and needs the support and reinforcement of management.

 Educate Yourself on 5S

-The first thing you need to do is educate yourself on 5S.
-Purchase books and do some research online.
-Write an overview of what the 5S system is and how it will be implemented in your company.
+First you need to educate yourself on 5S.
+Buy books and do some research online.
+Write an outline about the 5S system and you will start it in your company.
 Present your proposal to management for their approval.

 You may meet resistance since old habits are hard to break.
 Explain how the 5S system is a useful tool that can improve productivity, promote safety and lower costs.
 Explain how the 5S system will make the workplace cleaner, safer and more pleasant for the employees.
-Emphasize the low cost involved to implement and the potential savings of a successful 5S system.
-Management loves to hear of low cost ways to save the company money!
+Highlight the low-cost involved to set up and the potential savings of a successful 5S system.
+Management loves to hear of low-cost ways to save the company money!

 Create a 5S System Plan and a 5S Team

 A 5S system is a team concept.
-It requires the participation of everyone in order to sustain it.
+It needs everyone to take part to sustain it.
 You should pick a core group of people from various workstations to be members of your 5S team.
-5S team members should be well organized and with a good sense for the workflow.
+5S team members should be well-organized and with a good sense for the workflow.
 While long-term employees are valuable members, someone who has not been around long can add a set of “fresh eyes” to team.
 Once your team is intact you need to hold a series of planning sessions.

 As you did with management, the first step with your 5S team will be to educate them on what 5S is and the benefits of it.
-During these sessions you need to determine how the 5S system will be implemented in your workplace.
-There is no one size fits all approach, but each step of the 5S system should be implemented, monitored and continuously improved.
+During these sessions you need to decide how the 5S system will be implemented in your workplace.
+There is no one size fits all approach, but each step of the 5S system should be implemented, checked and continuously improved.

 5S System Steps

-The first three steps, sort, straighten and shine are primarily housekeeping measures.
+The first three steps, sort, straighten and shine are mainly housekeeping measures.
 Remember a 5S System is not a one time event.
 It is a continuous process of improving the workplace.
-For a 5S System to succeed the first three steps should be part of the daily work routine, usually carried out at the end of each shift or work day.
+For a 5S System to succeed the first three steps should be part of the daily work routine, usually carried out at the end of each shift or workday.

 - The Shine step is all about cleanliness.
-Determine if more trash and recycling containers are needed and where they should be placed.
+Decide if more trash and recycling containers are needed and where they should be placed.
 If you do not have a green workplace plan, a 5S System is a good place to lay the foundation of recycling items such as paper and cardboard.
-Determine if you have enough cleaning supplies or any tools such as a shop-vac are needed and where they will be stored.
-These items will be used on a daily basis.
+Decide if you have enough cleaning supplies or any tools such as a shop-vac are needed and where they will be stored.
+These items will be used every day.

-- The Sustain step is the final and most important step in the 5S System.
-No matter how well laid out the plan you must be able to sustain it.
-Sustaining the program requires employees to be educated on the benefits of a 5S System and it should be made a requirement of their daily work routine.
-Old habits are hard to break so monitoring that the system is being following is a requirement.
+- The Sustain step is the last and most important step in the 5S System.
+No matter how well laid out the plan you must be able to continue it.
+Continuing the program needs employees to be educated on the benefits of a 5S System and it should be made a requirement of their daily work routine.
+Old habits are hard to break so checking the system is being following is a requirement.